ScooloV/bbpedia/docs/core_rules.md

-ne tactic that has proven a hit with fans the world over is one that seems to have been firrst employed in aggression,
+ne tactic that has proven a hit with fans the world over is one that seems to have been first employed in aggression,

 rather than as a cunning way to score.
 In the
 ![](media/core_rules/image218.jpg)old days, it was not uncommon for Big